alekseynemiro/knowledgebase/base/it/ai/llm/references.md

 ---
 title: References
-description: References to useful resources for LLM.
+description: References to useful resources for LLMs.
 ---

 # References